Kaedrin/warhammer-mod-manager/README.md

 - [ ] Menu dropdown for games a dynamic pickup from XML data files
 - [ ] Application preferences are no longer redone every time the application starts and closes
 - [ ] Menu item for changing game directory will now reset file paths allowing the user to rechoose exe locations
-- [ ] Evaluate PackFileManager approach to Total War file paths and pack files
+- [ ] Evaluate PackFileManager approach to Total War file paths and pack files (script path, user script file path, appdata root, data path, exe path, exe name, etc)
 - [ ] Remove all legacy pack file implementations
 - [ ] Importing a profile with a mod you don't have subscribed will pop a custom form displaying which mods are missing (pack file names for now, steam URLs in the future)
+- [ ] Generate data file for Rome 2
-- [ ] Install Rome 2 and generate a data XML file (since I own the game)
+- [ ] Rome 2 support added
-- [ ] Warhammer 1 Support Added
+- [ ] Warhammer 1 support added
+- [ ] Switch to 100% XML driven data files (remove dependency on internal WH2 data file list) - **Required before Tomb Kings arrive**
-- [ ] Rome 1 Support Added
+- [ ] Remove stopwatches
+- [ ] Create new GUI/form for choosing which Games you want to enable
+- [ ] Limited Steam Integration (Title, Author, Required Mods) and a checkbox to enable/disable

 ## Current Mod Manager Features: